 The show lacks an official fan club now and no longer has an official forum, although The Doctor Who Forum came close enough to get newspaper mentions.

-Fans had to go through the 16-year hiatus until 2005, resulting in a large amount of creative work during this time and licenced Spin-Off media.
-Probably the key Spin-Off material that held the Expanded Universe - and the fans - together for so long, however, were the official spin-off novels produced by Virgin Publishing.
+Fans had to go through a 16-year hiatus from 1989 to 2005, resulting in a large amount of creative work during this time and licensed Spin-Off media.
+Probably the key Spin-Off material that held the Expanded Universe — and the fans — together for so long, however, were the official spin-off novels produced by Virgin Publishing.
 The Doctor Who New Adventures series continued the adventures of the Seventh Doctor, the Doctor at the time of cancellation, and the Doctor Who Missing Adventures covered the previous six.
 Following the 1996 TV Movie, the BBC's own in-house publishing division took over (with two lines split between the adventures of the Eighth Doctor and the adventures of his predecessors).
 Themselves a progression from novelisations of the TV series, the novel ranges clearly took the Doctor into more adult waters as the writers, who were nearly all fans, thus making the lines in many ways examples of Officially Published Fan Fiction, began to explore him and his universe more closely.
-Many of the writers of the new series, including Paul Cornell, Mark Gatiss and Russell T Davies, who eventually brought it back, wrote novels for the range.
+Many of the writers of the new series, including Paul Cornell, Mark Gatiss and Russell T. Davies, who eventually brought it back, wrote novels for the range.

 The revival of the show brought an influx of new fans, including Shippers.